Ramesh-NIT-AI/airfare_prediction/README.md

  F8: Feature 8 - day of week.

- If you use our dataset, please also cite this paper:

  # Citation
  If you use this dataset for your publications, please cite it as: